hyundai-robotics/doc-hi6-sdk/1-intro/2-plugin-app-concept.md

-# 1.2 Concept of Hi6 plug-in apps
+# 1.2 Concept of ${cont_model} plug-in apps
-An Hi6 app consists of Python 3 scripts that operate in the main module and JavaScript-based web software that execute UI operations in the teach pendant.
+An ${cont_model} app consists of Python 3 scripts that operate in the main module and JavaScript-based web software that execute UI operations in the teach pendant.

 For apps without UIs, they may consist of only Python scripts.